jpmckinney/open_source_canada/README.md

 And run the `licenses:github` task to recognize additional licenses thanks to your changes.
 Repeat this section until all licenses are recognized.

+### Add GitHub organizations to [@cdngovrepos](https://twitter.com/cdngovrepos)

+`cdngovrepos` is a Twitter bot that tweets every time any Canadian government opens a new repo on GitHub.
+It uses IFTTT.
+IFTTT applets can only be created manually.
+(I attempted to automate the process using the Web Console, but I couldn't trigger the selection of services or the configuring of the organization and message.)

+My process for adding new organizations to IFTTT is:

+#### Setup

+1. Copy the message `{{RepositoryName}} is a new repo by {{OwnerUsername}}: {{RepositoryURL}}` into a text editor
+1. Run `bundle exec rake organizations` to get a list of organizations to add
+1. Copy the list of organizations into the same file in the text editor
+1. Add `https://ifttt.com/create/` to the Bookmarks Toolbar
+1. Zoom all the way out

+#### Repeat

+1. Click the bookmark
+1. Click 'this'
+1. ⌘↓
+1. Click 'GitHub' (last row)
+1. Click 'New repository by a specific username or organization' (last item)
+1. Cut and paste the first organization in the list
+1. Click 'Create trigger'
+1. Click 'that'
+1. Click 'Twitter' (first item)
+1. Click 'Post a tweet' (first item)
+1. Copy and paste the message
+1. Click 'Create action'
+1. Uncheck 'Receive notifications when this Applet runs'
+1. Click 'Finish'

 Copyright (c) 2017 James McKinney, released under the MIT license